 Library and Information Services

 Hedberg Library is home to Library and Information Services (LIS).
 Named for Donald Hedberg, a 1950 Carthage graduate, Hedberg Library supports the educational program of the College by providing students and faculty with the resources, services, support, and inspirational space they need to pursue their course assignments and research.
-The LIS department supports traditional and electronic library services, information technology, and media, audiovisual, and equipment loans.
+LIS supports traditional and electronic library services, information technology, and media, audiovisual, and equipment loans.

 LIS provides a physical and electronic collection of books, periodicals, audio and video recordings, microforms, and other materials.
 The growing collection contains more than 1 million unique resources.
 Laptop computers, iPads, camcorders, and other production and presentation equipment are available for loan.
 The library includes the Center for Children’s Literature, which features a large collection of children’s books.